BRGM/ComPASS/doc/setting_physical_properties.rst

 done in the
 :func:`simulation.init <ComPASS.simulation.base.init>` function.
 ComPASS includes a tool named *flags* to identify the objects after the distribution.
-It is usefull for example when you tag objects using a mesh generator and you want to use the information after the distribution.
+It is useful for example when you tag objects using a mesh generator and you want to use the information after the distribution.
 The flags are not used elsewhere in the ComPASS code, it is for you to track some mesh information.